-I believe animals are people too.
+I believe animals are the best kind of family,

 I grew up alongside the